 Tips for UV Safety Awareness Month

 July is Ultraviolet (UV) Rays Safety Awareness Month.
-Never expose your skin to unsolicited sunlight attention without sunscreen protection.
+Never expose your skin to unsolicited sunlight attention without sunscreen protection and uv safety.
 Make a pledge to yourself to protect your skin from UV damage.

 Prolonged UV Exposure

 Every time you go outside during daylight hours, you are exposed to UV rays.
 A quick walk down the driveway to the mailbox probably won’t do any short term damage.
 But prolonged exposure can have several consequences:

 - Sunburn: Red, peeling skin is uncomfortable and unattractive.

 - Skin damage: Sun exposure can learn to wrinkles, premature aging, and unwanted freckles.